General time- and transfer constant analysis: The numerator terms

 where, again, transfer constant, $H^{ij}$, is the transfer constant when both element $i$ and $j$ are infinite valued (all else zero valued).

 In general, the $n$th numerator term is given by:

-This allows for full calculation of any transfer function to any degree of accuracy by generating sufficient number of numerator and denominator terms using the above expressions.
+This allows for full calculation of any transfer function to any degree of accuracy by generating a sufficient number of numerator and denominator terms using the above expressions.